IsPeG/Fuble/README.md

-# Room Editor
+# Fuble

-A simple application for designing a room.
+Fuble is a simple web application for designing a room.
 It is highly inspired by Animal Crossing and the way of designing the rooms of your house in the game.

 The room is a grid-based square of 8x8 with 2 subdivisions in each cell.
 It can be customizable with furniture with the sizes of 1x1, 2x1 and 2x2.